Become a Freelance Writer: Career Guide

 Do I Want to Be a Freelance Writer?

 Freelance writers are contracted employees who are typically paid per writing assignment or per batch of assignments.
 These professionals often work from home and may be employed by multiple clients.
-With the evolution of technology, freelancers typically conduct most, if not all, of their work using computers and often submit finished pieces to clients through the Internet.
-As salaried positions become more difficult to secure, competition for freelance jobs may become even more strenuous, and writers' incomes may be somewhat unpredictable.
+With the evolution of technology, freelancers typically conduct most, if not all, of their work using computers and often submit finished pieces to clients via the Internet.
+As salaried positions become more difficult to secure, competition for freelance jobs may increase, and writers' incomes may be somewhat unpredictable.

 Education is helpful in developing and honing writing skills, but experience and samples of published work often carry more weight with prospective employers.
 A degree in journalism or a related field might be advantageous, however, when competing for assignments.
 The following table outlines the requirements for freelance writers: